-Although medicinal herbs are largely beneficial, and can be helpful in treating a wide range of conditions, it is important to be aware that they may negatively interact with prescribed medication.
-It is generally accepted that most herbs are safe for moderate consumption; however, it is important to speak with your doctor if you are pregnant, breastfeeding, or have any serious pre-existing health conditions.
+Although medicinal herbs can be helpful in treating a wide range of conditions, it is important to be aware that they may negatively interact with prescribed medications.
+While it is generally accepted that most herbs are safe for moderate consumption, it is key to speak with your doctor if you are pregnant, breastfeeding, or have any serious pre-existing health conditions.

 1. Anise and Estrogen

-Compounds within anise have an estrogenic action, which means overconsumption of the herb can lead to an excess of estrogen in the body.
+Compounds within anise exert an estrogenic action, which means overconsumption of the herb can lead to an excess of estrogen in the body.
 This may affect the performance of birth control medication or be the cause of hormonal imbalances.
-Surplus estrogen in the body from herbs like anise can also have negative interactions with hormone replacement therapies (HRT), taken by women who are experiencing menopause symptoms.
+Surplus estrogen in the body from herbs like anise can also have negative interactions with hormone replacement therapy (HRT) may be taken by women who are experiencing menopause symptoms.

 2. St. Johns Wort and Antidepressants

 St. John's wort is an herb most commonly taken to uplift mood.
 However, if consumed alongside prescription antidepressants, it can cause a dangerous condition called serotonin syndrome.
 The herb also has the potential to interact with many other drugs, includes warfarin and allergy medication, so ample care should be taken.

 Cinnamon has anticoagulant properties, which means it may affect blood's ability to clot.
 Consumption of this herb can help those who are at risk of internal blood clots; however, it should be avoided by those who are already taking prescribed blood thinners or due to undergo surgery.

 Herbs broken down by the liver - such as boldo and cinnamon - can be potentially harmful to this organ in large doses, and they can worsen the effects of hepatotoxic drugs.
 Additionally, those suffering from liver disease are advised not to ingest such herbs as they may worsen the symptoms.